Social Anxiety

 It expands.

-And the next time around, you’re going to dare to do bigger things and so on.
+And the next time, you’ll dare to do bigger things, and so on.

-It will directly impact the confidence you have in yourself and you’ll have an easier time saying, “I can handle whatever comes my way because I was able to do that”.
+It will directly impact your confidence in yourself, and you’ll have an easier time saying, “I can handle whatever comes my way because I was able to do that.”

-You’ll create this confidence so that next time around when you’re faced with an opportunity, you’re going to be like, well, this is easy peasy lemon squeezy compared to dancing in front of 60 people for 15 seconds.
+You’ll build confidence so that when you’re faced with an opportunity again, you’ll be like, “Well, this is easy peasy lemon squeezy compared to dancing in front of 60 people for 15 seconds.”

-And the more you do things of this nature, the more your comfort zone expands and your confidence level goes up.
+The more you do things like this, the more your comfort zone expands, and your confidence level goes up.

-It will become such a powerful anecdote for you that when you share it anytime in the future, you will feel that instant boost of empowerment.
+It will become such a powerful anecdote that when you share it anytime in the future, you will feel an instant boost of empowerment.

-It’s like you’re going to be back in your body doing that dance and you’re going to get all the amazing benefits of it all over again.
+It’s like you’ll be back in your body doing that dance, and you’ll get all the amazing benefits of it again.

-It will also remind you that the dread you felt beforehand, you know, when you were sitting down and you were getting ready to go up and dance.
+It will also remind you of the dread you felt beforehand when sitting down and getting ready to go up and dance.

-Well, whatever it is that you felt at that moment was worth going through.
+Well, whatever you felt at that moment was worth going through.

-And you will forever know that that anxiety, that anticipation anxiety is worse than actually going through the, the thing itself.
+And you will forever know that that anxiety, that anticipation anxiety, is worse than actually going through the thing itself.

-Because once you’re done with that dance and you sit back down, I promise you’re going to be a different person.
+Because once you’re done with that dance and sit back down, I promise you will be a different person.

-And I talked about this in my previous episode about the dreaded low and how once you move past the dreaded low, you will feel like a million bucks because you will be accountable to your actions to saying yes to doing whatever it is that you committed yourself to.
+I talked about this in my previous episode about the dreaded low and how once you move past it, you will feel like a million bucks because you will be accountable for your actions, saying yes to doing whatever it is that you committed yourself to.

 And yes, even if you end up being horrendous and people are laughing at your chicken dance, it will still end up being a positive memory because you will remember yourself as the one who did the thing instead of being the one in the crowd judging the person on the floor,

-Especially if you remember that you were the only one in that class to stand up.
-That’s a positive memory.
+Especially if you remember being the only one in that class to stand up, that’s a positive memory.

 No matter how you try to slice and dice it, it is a positive memory.